 The Salt River Project operates a water intake facility east of the project area which supplies water to the Navajo Generating Station.
 The facility is powered by electrical pumps.
 A leased utility corridor exists between the intake station and power plant.
-The project maintains an improved access road from State Highway 98 to the intake facility.
+The project maintains an improved access road from State Route 98 to the intake facility.
 Four miles of this road is also the access route to Antelope Point.
 Access to the pump station will continue to be required along this road.

 One permanent residence on a tribal homesite lease has been established approximately 1.5 miles south of Antelope Point.
 The homesite evidently does not overlap any of the project area.
-At the junction of State Highway 98 and the Antelope Point Road, LeChee Chapter of the Navajo Tribe set aside an area of approximately 3 acres where construction workers can park their trailers and live.
+At the junction of State Route 98 and the Antelope Point Road, LeChee Chapter of the Navajo Tribe set aside an area of approximately 3 acres where construction workers could park their trailers and live during construction of the generating station.
 This area is not considered a permanent site for residences and is called a "dry camp."
-Antelope Island Research Natural Area
+It also is not currently authorized for any residential use.

-EXISTING CONDITIONS
+Map 5 EXISTING CONDITIONS